ovn-org/ovn-kubernetes/vagrant/README.md

 a minimum vagrant version of 1.8.5 and is known to atleast work on Mac, Ubuntu 16.04 and Windows 10.

+This has been tested with Virtualbox only.
+Some work has been done to get it working with vagrant-libvirt, but this may not fully work yet.

 Howto
 -----